 Tom Stringer, Founder Tom Stringer Design Partners

 "If you find yourself in Venice, Italy, the antiques market in Campo San Maurizio is a must-stop.
 This renowned market (founded in 1970) only happens four to five weekends a year, so plan your trip accordingly.
 It is a treasure trove of antiques and small accessories.
-I picked up cool photos from local artists as well as antique oils.
-It is a great place to pick up vintage Buccellati silver, too."
+I picked up cool photos from local artists as well as antique oils."

 "On my recent trip to Jakarta, I ventured to the famous flea market on Jalan Surabaya Street.
 Since the 1970s, this open-air flea market has been spanning the long road with tiny 10' x 15' stalls jammed with antiques, art, sculptures, and light fixtures.
 Wandering from stall to stall, you will see antiques from all over the world but mostly from various provinces of Indonesia.
 I cobbled together a wonderful collection of antique batik fabrics, as well as very interesting shadow puppets."